In Ep. 36 we rub some sticks together, light a campfire, and roast some heretical marshmallows

 This work is licensed under the Creative Commons Attribution License

-@15:07 "what?” courtesy of Roses1401 and freesound.org
+@15:07 "how?” courtesy of Roses1401 and freesound.org

 This work is licensed under the Creative Commons Attribution License